 A Starting Link triggers the start of a Journey.
 It can be used any number of times to begin any number of Journeys.

-A Canvas Link leads to a web page associated with an existing Journey.
+A Journey Link leads to a web page associated with an existing Journey.
 It is capable of doing so because it contains a unique Journey identifier in the URL path.

-Upon navigating to a starting link and beginning a Journey, the change from Starting Link to Canvas Link will be reflected in the address bar of the web browser, as an identifier becomes part of the path parameters.
+Upon navigating to a starting link and beginning a Journey, the change from Starting Link to Journey Link will be reflected in the address bar of the web browser, as an identifier becomes part of the path parameters.
 (Should you endeavor to send someone a link to an Airkit app, be mindful of which URL you are sending.
-You cannot send someone a Starting Link by copy/pasting the Journey Link from your address bar.)
+You cannot send someone a Starting Link by copy/pasting the URL from your address bar.)

 A single app might allow users to begin their Journeys through it via multiple channels.
 While each individual Journey can only begin once, different users accessing the app might begin their interactions with it – and thus their Journeys – in different ways.
 An app might, for example, allow users to begin their Journeys via either sending a text or making a phone call.